eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 ```

 ## Static IP

+With a VPS, you have a static IP by default.
+In your home network, that is typically not the case.

 You'll want a static IP address for your server, one that doesn't change.
 This allows easier
 port-forwarding for your Ethereum client peering, and easier management and remote access for you: